As there are over 100 diseases that can affect the liver, it isn’t surprising that there’s a wide variety of symptoms.

-Not only are the symptoms varied, but they differ in intensity and severity from almost negligible to life-threatening.
+Not only are the symptoms varied, they also differ in intensity and severity from almost negligible to life-threatening.

-Initial symptoms of liver disease are not obvious and are easy to miss, according to the Merck Manual.
-Many of these symptoms such as fatigue, diarrhoea, nausea, poor appetite, weakness and abdominal pain are non-specific.
+Many of the symptoms – such as fatigue, diarrhoea, nausea, poor appetite, weakness and abdominal pain – are non-specific.

-- Bleeding in the oesophagus and stomach.
-Easy bruisability.
+- Bleeding from the oesophagus and stomach.

-- Blood abnormalities.
-A decreased number of red blood cells, white blood cells and platelets.
+- Blood abnormalities – specifically, a decreased number of red blood cells, white blood cells and platelets.